Linux

 The command nixos-generate-config scans your hardware and creates all the mount points your system needs.
 You can check if everything is ok with it.

-You don't need to keep the mountpoints managed by ZFS.
-Only let the following mountpoints:
+You don't need to keep any mountpoints managed by ZFS with the except of /nix and / mountpoint.
+Also maintain only the following mount points.

 • /: Leave as is.